janetkarpenske/C-AnimalShelterAPI/README.md

 Explore the API endpoints in Postman or a browser.
 You will not be able to utilize authentication in a browser.

 ### Using Swagger Documentation
-To explore the Cretaceous Park API with NSwag, launch the project using `dotnet run` with the Terminal or Powershell, and input the following URL into your browser: `http://localhost:5000/swagger`
+For full documentation and to explore the Animal Shelter API endpoints with NSwag, launch the project using `dotnet run` with the Terminal or Powershell, and input the following URL into your browser: `http://localhost:5000/swagger/index.html`

 ### Note on Pagination